LoganR333/UNH-IT718/Lab7-OpenId-Connect/README.md

 Optional: Fork this repo to allow for automated workflows and making your work public.
 ### Google
 Follow the Google provided steps to create OAuth 2.0 Client IDs: [LINK](OIDC-connect https://developers.google.com/identity/openid-connect/openid-connect)

+> [!IMPORTANT]
+> You will need to come back and adjust these settings once the CloudFront URLs are known.

 __URIs:__
 - The authorized Javascript origin will limit where your client ID/secret can be used.
 - The redirect URL will limit where the callback can be redirect to.